 How is the money in the Plan invested? .
 7 How do I select or change my investment options? .
 8 Will Plan expenses be deducted from my account balance?
+9

-9 ARTICLE VI VESTING What is my vested interest in my account?
-10 What happens if the Plan becomes a "top-heavy plan"?
-11 ARTICLE VII LOANS Is it possible to borrow money from the Plan?
+ARTICLE VI VESTING

+What is my vested interest in my account? .
+10 What happens if the Plan becomes a "top-heavy plan"? .
+11

+ARTICLE VII LOANS

+Is it possible to borrow money from the Plan?
 12 What are the loan rules and requirements?
+12

-12 ARTICLE VIII WITHDRAWALS AND DISTRIBUTIONS FROM ACCOUNTS Can I withdraw money from my account while working?
+ARTICLE VIII WITHDRAWALS AND DISTRIBUTIONS FROM ACCOUNTS

+Can I withdraw money from my account while working?
 13 Can I withdraw money from my account in the event of financial hardship?
 13 What is an in-Plan Roth conversion?
+14

-14 ARTICLE IX DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT OR DEATH When can I receive a distribution from the Plan? .
+ARTICLE IX DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT OR DEATH

+When can I receive a distribution from the Plan?
 15 How will my benefits be paid to me?
 15 What is the death benefit under the Plan?
 16 Who is the beneficiary of my death benefit?
 16 How will the death benefit be paid to my beneficiary?
 16 What happens if my beneficiary dies before receiving an entire payout of the benefits?
-17 ARTICLE X TAX TREATMENT OF DISTRIBUTIONS What are my tax consequences when I receive a distribution from the Plan? .
-117 Can I elect a rollover to reduce or defer tax on my distribution? .
 17

+ARTICLE X TAX TREATMENT OF DISTRIBUTIONS

+What are my tax consequences when I receive a distribution from the Plan?
+117 Can I elect a rollover to reduce or defer tax on my distribution?
+17

-What tax withholding rules apply when I receive a distribution from the Plan?
-18
+What tax withholding g rules apply when I receive a distribution from the Plan? while tax while or any S rules upply when i receive a distribution

 ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES

 Are my benefits protected?
 18

 Are there any exceptions to the general rule?
 19

 Can the Plan be amended?
 19

 What happens if the Plan is discontinued or terminated?
 19

 How do I submit a claim for Plan benefits?
 19

 What if my benefits are denied?
 19

 What is the Claims Review Procedure?
 21

 What are my rights as a Plan participant?
 23

 What can I do if I have questions or my rights are violated?
 24

 ARTICLE XII GENERAL INFORMATION ABOUT THE PLAN

 Plan Name 24

 Plan Number 24

 Plan Effective Dates 24

 Other Plan Information 24

 Employer Information 25

 Participating Employer Information 25

 Agent of Service for Legal Process 25

 Administrator Information 25

 Plan Trustee Information and Plan Funding Medium 26